inbravo/travel/june-2019/carry-list.md

 * Spoon and mug
 * Lunch box

-## Medicines and fresheners
+## Medicines
+* Diamox for mountain sickness (250 mg).
+You can start taking few days before starting your trip
-* Electral (oral rehydration salt:ORS) pouches
+* Electral (oral rehydration salt-ORS etc) pouches
-* Cold/Cough related medicines
+* Cold-cough-fever related medicines (d-cold, combiflame etc)
-* Indigestion related medicines
+* Indigestion/stomach related medicines (Norflox tz etc)
 * Quarter of dark rum, only if your believe in medicine power of alcohol
+* Antiseptic liquid and ointment for cuts and bruises along with cotton and bandage
 * Cloves/Elaichi, very effective in taste change
 * Chew gum and toffees